Gain a better understanding of “time is of the essence” clauses.

 “Time is of the essence” refers to a contractual position in which, if the subcontractor fails to complete its obligations by a specified date, then the contractor can treat the contract as terminated.
 Setting a completion date is not sufficient to make time of the essence.
 This video reviews indications of this type of clause and discusses when delayed performance will likely result in a material breach of the subcontract.

-- Promoted to director in the Gibbons P.C.
-Commercial & Criminal Litigation Department in January 2019
+- Director in the Gibbons P.C.
+Commercial & Criminal Litigation Department and Construction Team Leader

 - Has successfully litigated matters before the state and federal courts of New Jersey and New York, as well as the American Arbitration Association, with a focus on construction matters